Urgent Care Centers in the Healthcare Market

 - Suicidal or homicidal feelings

-In the USA, long waits for appointments with primary care providers, difficulty with same-day access for sick care, limited access to after-hours care, and extended emergency department waiting times have been reasons for increasing the number of urgent health centers.
-Given their extended hours, availability of unscheduled appointments, and the range of services they provide, urgent care centers are uniquely positioned within the healthcare market to address patients needing non-life threatening medical care.
+In the USA, long waits for appointments with primary care providers, difficulty with same-day access for sick care, limited access to after-hours care, and extended emergency department waiting times have all been reasons for increasing the number of Urgent Care Centers.

 Across the Atlantic, the UK has GP-led urgent treatment centers (UTC) that are open 12 hours a day, every day.
-These UTCs work alongside other parts of the urgent care network including primary care, community pharmacists, ambulance, and other community-based services.
+These UTCs work alongside other parts of the urgent care network, including primary care, community pharmacists, ambulances, and other community-based services.

 The primary purpose of UTCs is to provide a locally accessible and convenient alternative to Accident and Emergency (A&E) departments that patients can go to.
 Additionally, they help to ease the pressure on hospitals so that A&E departments only see patients with life-threatening conditions.